diegobit/DRIPS/docs/RFC-CCS.md

 ### State: Blink

 The vehicle remains in this state for a time of _X_ milliseconds.
+During this time, the vehicle will advertise its own position and look for the position of the current peer.

-During this time, the vehicle must blink its IR emitters at a frequency of 1 KHz.
+To advertise its own position, the vehicle must blink its IR emitters at a frequency of 1 KHz during the whole and only duration of this state.

-In addition, after _X/2_ milliseconds have passed, the vehicle must sample the signal on the IR receivers.
-The values must be save in order to make them available to the `Interpretate` state.
+To detect the position of the peer, after _X/2_ milliseconds have passed the vehicle must sample the signal on the IR receivers.
+The values might need to be saved in order to make them available to the `Interpretate` state.

 While in this state, the vehicle may receive CCS and FCT messages: